You wouldn't think these real questions we found online need to be asked. But apparently they do.

 The U.S. dollar as used in the rest of the U.S. states.

-Like most international business centers, Internet access is an important resource for its million-plus inhabitants.
-Celebrities visit Hawaii often, Facebook CEO Mark Zuckerberg owns land here and President of the United States Barack Obama vacations here every winter and we imagine it’d be very difficult for people like them to relax here completely cut off from the world wide web.
+Like most international business centers, Internet access is an important resource for Hawaii's million-plus inhabitants.
+Many celebrities visit Hawaii on a regular basis and own land here, like Oprah Winfrey, Rihanna, Willie Nelson, Facebook CEO Mark Zuckerberg and Clint Eastwood, and former President of the United States Barack Obama vacations here every winter.
+We imagine it’d be very difficult for people like them to relax here completely, cut off from the World Wide Web.